valkey-io/valkey-go/valkeylimiter/README.md

 # valkeylimiter

-This module provides an interface for token bucket rate limiting with precise control over limits and time windows.
+This module provides an interface for fixed window rate limiting with precise control over limits and time windows.
 Inspired by GitHub's approach to scaling their API with a sharded, replicated rate limiter in Valkey ([github.blog](https://github.blog/engineering/infrastructure/how-we-scaled-github-api-sharded-replicated-rate-limiter-redis/)).

 ## Features